-THE IJGA DIFFERENCE
+THE IJGA OLD CAROLINA DIFFERENCE

-IJGA MANAGEMENT GROUP
+IJGA OLD CAROLINA MANAGEMENT GROUP

 Andrew Summers was born in Nigeria and grew up in South Africa, countries that his father served in as an educational missionary.
 He returned to his homeland of Scotland to complete his high school education then went on to earn his undergraduate degree and chartered accountant qualification at St Andrew’s University, Edinburgh University and Heriot Watt University.